kev3m/kev3m/README.md

 <br>
 <br>

-- 💼 Searching for a job (trainee or intern).
+- 💼 Intern at Fenix Systems
 - 🖥️ Computer Engineer student at State University of Feira de Santana - UEFS
 - 📚 I'm a native Portuguese speaker and I'm improving my English.
 - 👯 I’m looking to collaborate with other developers